 It was important for DPR that their new office be a living endorsement of these technologies.
 By making the new office a living embodiment of DPR’s commitment to innovative building solutions, such as electrochromic glass, the company encourages its customers to embrace these same energy-efficient technologies for themselves.
 “They can see, touch and feel the technology we are recommending for their projects,” said Ted Van Der Linden, Director of Sustainability at DPR Construction.

 DPR faced challenges in controlling light and temperature in their new space, which features a 720 square foot skylight.
 Not only did they need to reduce the heat entering the building, they also had major glare problems affecting workstations on the building’s second floor.
-View Smart Glass was the chosen technology to control glare and minimize solar heat gain while still letting in the natural light people prefer.
+View Smart Windows were the chosen technology to control glare and minimize solar heat gain while still letting in the natural light people prefer.